LeviathanTurtle/My-Stuff/Tools/Source/Games/README.md

-# A Baldur's Gate 3 Macro
+# A Baldur's Gate 3 Exploit Macro

 Note to clear up any confusion: this directory is a collection of scripts I wrote for use when playing [Baldur's Gate 3](https://store.steampowered.com/app/1086940/Baldurs_Gate_3/).
 This should NOT be confused with the other Games directory, which is a collection of games to play.